Caring For Amaryllis Grown In Water: Learn About Growing Amaryllis In Water

 (Image credit: Gardening Know How)

 Did you know that amaryllis will grow happily in water?
 It’s true, and with suitable care of amaryllis in water, the plant will even bloom abundantly.
 Of course, the bulbs cannot remain in this environment long term, but it’s a great way to enjoy the showy flowers over winter when all else looks dreary.
-Want to learn more about amaryllis bulbs grown in water?
+Want to learn more about amaryllis care for bulbs grown in water?
 Read on.

 Amaryllis Bulbs and Water